 - You have been around someone with suspected or diagnosed COVID-19 in the past 14 days: This rule applies unless you are fully vaccinated or have recovered from COVID-19 in the past three months and are symptom-free.

 How can you know if it’s COVID-19 or another virus, including allergies?
 The only way to know is to get tested.
 Many airports now offer express testing — so call ahead to find out for sure.
+You can also get tested at community centers, clinics, urgent care centers, and even at home.
+In-home Covid testing in Perrine, FL makes it easy to get the answers you need without potentially exposing yourself or others to the virus.

 5. Maintain a Healthy Lifestyle